raevangregson/parTech/README.md

     npm start
 ## Start the Back-End
-In the main directory run
+In another terminal tab, navigate to the main directory and run

     npm run server